 The Alliance supports both lab and field testing as both are important, complementary assessment tools.
-The Alliance references lab testing and the IWA guidelines for our definitions of “clean” and “efficient”, as lab testing is generally the basis of standards.
-After updated lab testing protocols and tiers are published, the Alliance will reassess our definitions of “clean” and “efficient” to ensure they reflect the latest international consensus on stove and fuel performance.
+The Alliance references lab testing and ISO International Workshop Agreement (IWA) guidelines for our definitions of “clean” and “efficient”, as lab testing is generally the basis of standards.
+As the ISO standard for lab testing and accompanying voluntary performance targets have superseded the IWA, the Alliance is reassessing our definitions of “clean” and “efficient” to ensure they reflect the latest international consensus on stove and fuel performance.

 What is the Alliance stance of specific stove types or fuel types?

 The Alliance is technology and fuel neutral.
 We understand that there are a multitude of needs and preferences that vary from country to country, and even household to household.
 Our goal is to support the development of cookstoves and fuels markets comprised of cleaner and more efficient options that are accessible to everyone.
 We do not define entire categories of stoves and fuels as clean or efficient, as performance is variable even within categories.
 Instead, the Alliance focuses on the performance of each stove and/or fuel; our definitions of clean and efficient are based on proven emissions and efficiency.
 Any stove or fuel can be designated as clean or efficient as long as performance standards are met.